bduvenhage/bduvenhage.github.io/_posts/2019-04-04-the-knapsack-problem.md

 Note that the dynamic programming solution is a lot slower than the greedy solution and uses LOTS more memory.
 To solve the problem with knapsack weight of $$W$$ and $$n$$ objects requires a table of size $$W \times n$$.
 The table size can quickly become prohibitive.
-I'll do a future post on using a search strategy like SA to find good solutions to very big knapsack problems.
+I'll do a future post on using a search strategy like simulated annealing to find good solutions to very big knapsack problems.

 The full [source](https://github.com/bduvenhage/Bits-O-Cpp/tree/master/knapsack) with execution timing is available in my Bits-O-Cpp repo.
 I use this repo as a reference for myself, but I'll